Liberal Arts (LA)

 Prerequisite: LA-101

-LA-254 - Hiv/Aids in Society (3 cr)
+LA-254 - HIV/Aids in Society (3 cr)

 This course examines the nature and causes of HIV Disease and AIDS from a variety of perspectives.
 The course investigates the scientific and humanistic approaches to understanding the current epidemic.
 Emphasis is placed on the impact of community and worldwide response, civil rights, legal aspects, harassment, prevention measures, education, counseling, confidentiality, testing, and other vital issues as it relates to HIV/AIDS.
 Students are expected to communicate among themselves and the instructor in a manner that encourages open and respectful dialogue, appreciates diversity, and tolerates disagreement.